You need calcium for your bones, potassium for your muscles, and magnesium for your heart. Learn about all the benefits of magnesium for the heart.

 Age also causes a decrease in magnesium absorption, as well as an increase in magnesium excretion.

 People with magnesium deficiencies may need supplements to make up their loss.
 Otherwise they might experience muscle spasms, irregular heartbeats, and seizures.

 Excessive magnesium intake may lead to side effects such as diarrhea, nausea, and stomach cramps.
 Extreme doses, such as 5,000+ mg, can even be fatal.

 If you decide to try magnesium for heart arrhythmia and other conditions, do not go above the recommended dose.

-Try a supplement that contains safe amounts, such as L-arginine Plus, and be worry-free.
+When it comes to using a supplement that contains safe amounts, try L-arginine Plus and be worry-free.